DukeBirdie/DukeBirdie/README.md

 - 👀 I’m interested in some coding stuff.
 - 🌱 I’m currently learning C++, C, nmap, and some ethical hacking stuff to go with it.
 - 💞️ I’m looking to collaborate on C++ projects (keep in mind I'm not good).
+- I've been learning python and I'm currently far better at using python than C or C++.
-- 📫 How to reach me... email: littlebirdiethe1st@gmail.com.
+- 📫 How to reach me... email: littlebirdiethe2nd@gmail.com.

 <!---
 DukeBirdie/DukeBirdie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.